I love burgers. My freezer is a gallery. Each patty is a masterpiece, waiting for its turn on the grill.

 You’ll get about 40g of protein if you have a double pattie burger.
 This is from meat alone.

 Hamburgers also have buns.
 1.5oz bun has about 4g of protein [2].
-Veggies have protein as well.
+Veggies have good source of protein as well.

-For example, one lettuce leaf, some onion, tomato, and a spoon of mayo only have 1g of protein combined.
+For example, one lettuce leaf, some raw onion, a tomato, and a spoon of mayo only have 1g of protein combined.

 However, protein also comes from cheese.
 1oz slice of Swiss cheese has about 7.6g of protein, cheddar has 7g, and American cheese has 5g of protein [3] [4] [5].

-Here’s how much protein different kinds of ground beef have [6].
+Here’s how much protein different kinds of beef ground beef have [6].

 Many calories in ground beef come from fat.
-3oz of 85% lean ground beef has 12g of total fat, out of which 4.5g is saturated fat [8].
+3oz of 85% lean ground beef has all calories and 12g of total fat, out of which 4.5g is saturated fat [8].

 Unfortunately, this is the bad kind of fat.
 Saturated fat can lead to heart disease, increased cholesterol, and other cardiovascular diseases.